sadiechi/research/README.md

 #### Did you hear a self critical voice in your head throughout the process of learning during this last few weeks?
 What did it say to you?
 Do you believe what it said?

+I think I usually do when learning, usually my critial voice is quite perfectionist and doesn't let me make mistakes.
+This voice makes it hard to even give things ago, because I get scared of making mistakes.
+I overcame this and gave things a go, an even if I made 'mistakes' everything was okay, because making mistakes has to be apart of the learning process.
+It's more overcoming this fear which is the hard part for me.

 #### What is the hardest problem you have solved so far?

+I guess what I said above, overcoming my fear of making mistakes, and actually giving coding a go.
+I solved this by trusting myself, and became more comfortable with this process after messing around a bit within the programs.

 #### What is pair programming?